Written by The Leap on 01 / 10 / 2021

 Australia has a moderate climate, with hot, glorious summers and mild winters.
 There are in fact just a couple of places in the country that ever receive snow and the further north you travel, the warmer it gets.

 Because of this, Australians spend a great deal of time outdoors enjoying the sun – whether it’s barbecues in the garden, sports on the beach or drinking outside bars, you’ll find people soaking up the rays at every turn.
-Bear in mind that the sun here is very strong, so it’s essential to pack plenty of suncream and hats.
+Bare in mind that the sun here is very strong, so it’s essential to pack plenty of suncream and hats.

 Travelling is a whole lot easier when you can talk to anyone in your language without worrying that they won’t understand a word you’re saying (and vice versa).
 Things like asking for directions, checking bus times and ordering meals can be extremely challenging when you don’t know the local lingo.

-But fortunately in Australia, this is one obstacle you won’t have to overcome.
+But fortunately, in Australia, this is one obstacle you won’t have to overcome.
 There is, however, a great deal of Australian slang, but you’ll undoubtedly pick this up in no time.

 Australia is just around the corner from Southeast Asia, meaning you can check out Thailand, Vietnam, Cambodia and Laos on route.
 Alternatively, if you’re planning to spend your entire gap year in Aus, you can hop across to these countries for a short break, before heading back.